Koln, Germany. Admiring the profound artworks in a unified space with white ceilings, white walls, and white floors.

 “Kolumba Museum” is a museum in Cologne, Germany.
 The first thing that comes to my mind in Cologne is the Cologne Cathedral.
 I have seen many kinds of churches in the world, but this church is unique.
 The word “eerie” fits in the church, and the pointed shape that pierces into the sky and the building covered with a blackish color keep the dignity.
 At the same time, I feel weird.
 The description may be inappropriate, but I personally feel a “devilish” element.

 “Kolumba Museum” is a short walk from the main train station in Cologne.
 I visited without any information in advance, but it was a museum that surprised me beyond my expectations.
-It can be said that this is an urban art museum in the city, but it is a large building.
-The appearance based on white looks like an ordinary office building, but once inside the building, you will be amazed by its good taste.
+This is an urban art museum in the city, but it is a large building.
+The appearance based on white looks like an ordinary office building, but once inside the building, I amazed with its good taste.

 I visited this museum on Sunday.
 On the way from the central station in Cologne, there were tremendous pedestrians on the street, and I remembered the crowds of “Shibuya” city in Tokyo, Japan.
 However, this museum has a limited number of visitors when visited.
 This gap may also be a factor that had an impact on me.